jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 **Machine learning is about making prediction.** A model that has 100% accuracy in training can be a bad model in making prediction.
 For that, we often split our testing data into 3 parts: 80% for training, 10% for validation and 10% for testing.
 During training, we use the training dataset to build models with different network designs and hyper parameters like learning rate.
 We run those models with the validation dataset and pick the model with the highest accuracy.
 This strategy works if the validation dataset are close to what we want to predict.
 Otherwise, the picked model can make bad predictions.
 As the last safeguard, we use the 10% testing data for a final insanity check.
 This testing data is for one last verification but not for model selection.
 If your testing result is dramatically difference from the validaton result, we need to randomize the data more, or to collect more data.

 #### Visualization
 We can train a model to create a boundary to separate the blue dots from the white dots below.
 Complex model produces far more sophiscated boundary shape than a low complexity model.
 In the circled area, if we miss the 2 left white dot samples in our training, a complex model may create an odd shape boundary just to include this white dot.
 A low complexity model can only produce a smoothier surface which by chance may be more desireable.
-Complex model may also more vulernable to outliners which a simple model may just ignore like the white dot in the lower right.
+Complex model may also more vulernable to outliners which a simple model may just ignore like the white dot in the green circle.

 <div class="imgcap">
 <img src="/assets/dl/of.png" style="border:none;width:60%">